parinck/Manager/README.md

-MrManager
+Manager
 =========

-Mr Manager is a chrome extension to manage installed extensions/apps.
+Manager is a chrome extension to manage installed extensions/apps.